PlaidCloud/website/content/en/docs/tutorials/stateless-application/guestbook.md

 ## {{% heading "whatsnext" %}}

-* Complete the [Kubernetes Basics](/docs/tutorials/kubernetes-basics/) Interactive Tutorials
+* Complete the [PlaidCloud Basics](/docs/tutorials/PlaidCloud-basics/) Interactive Tutorials
-* Use Kubernetes to create a blog using [Persistent Volumes for MySQL and Wordpress](/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/#visit-your-new-wordpress-blog)
+* Use PlaidCloud to create a blog using [Persistent Volumes for MySQL and Wordpress](/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/#visit-your-new-wordpress-blog)
 * Read more about [connecting applications](/docs/concepts/services-networking/connect-applications-service/)
 * Read more about [Managing Resources](/docs/concepts/cluster-administration/manage-deployment/#using-labels-effectively)